MuhammadSuleman97/OS-Lab/OSLab2/Readme.md

 It will show the directory you are present in e.g. cwd It also implements multiple functions written in singe line using '&' and returns its pid using getpid().
+The History function has been added in my_shell, what it does is provides the last command using "!!"
+The I/O redirect function has been added recently.